MaFa211/theory_grounded_pol_bias/README.md

 **analysis/** - Contains all plots, data analysis notebooks, and robustness checks for bias analysis
 **stance_detector/** - Contains all files related to the stance detection model implementation
 **dataset/** - Contains scripts for dataset preparation and synthetic label generation

+## Directories that need to be downloaded from GDrive
 **data/** - Contains processed bias dictionaries, statistics, and comparison data files
+**model/** - Contains stance detector model files

 ### Analysis Directory
 - `figure_1.ipynb` - Generates Figure 1: Political bias for instruction vs. base models over the two dimensions of political ideology, disaggregated by the measurement instruments